kimandrews/GEM3Genomics2020/README.md

    - Other resources and skills you should learn

-<sub><sup>This workshop was made possible by the NSF Idaho EPSCoR Program and by the National Science Foundation under award number OIA-1757324.<sub><sup>
+<sub>This workshop was made possible by the NSF Idaho EPSCoR Program and by the National Science Foundation under award number OIA-1757324.<sub>